 - A Blog post is talking about software and how to use it.

 - A Blog post talking about the problem you Face in day-to-day computing, a software which takes care of the issue and how to use it.

 Now it’s no brainer that most of you will pick point 2 or 3 as decision-making blog post, and that’s where the formula of Why, what and how comes into the picture.

 Why – Create the requirement

 Most of the time a general user is happy with what he have.
 When I was using a Normal Mic, I never realized the need of professional mic for reading.
-After reading reviews and some of the live recording examples of professional mic, I moved to something better.
-(Blue yeti mic).
-Similarly, most of your readers are not sure why they need particular tool or they need to learn about certain things.
+After reading reviews and some of the live recording examples of the professional mic, I moved to something better.
+(Blue Yeti mic).
+Similarly, most of your readers are not sure why they need the particular tool, or they need to learn about certain things.